 Make sure you’re clear on what your internship offers in terms of housing before you accept a position and make the move.
 Some internships will offer corporate housing, some offer stipends, and some leave the costs completely up to you.

 Since most internships happen during the summer months, finding a student sublet through platforms such as ULoop or Rotatingroom are excellent options.
-Another great option is going with a company that specializes in furnished and equipped rentals, such as those offered by Blueground.
+Another great option is going with a company that specializes in furnished rentals, such as those offered by Blueground.
 Blueground offers smart, conveniently located and fully-furnished apartments in the most desirable neighborhoods of Seattle, including South Lake Union and Denny Triangle.

 The app makes your living experience easy to manage– saving time and energy from cleaning and maintenance so that you can focus on getting the best experience out of your internship.
 Their flexible leases start at one month and can be renewed if you decide to stay put for longer.
 By reserving a furnished apartment in Seattle in advance before your first day, all you need to do is rock up with your suitcase and you’re ready to go.